YiCITI/PhosSight/README.md

 ### Prerequisites

-Before using PhosSight-DIA, please set up a Singularity container as recommended by DIA-NN.
+Before using PhosSight-DIA, please install Singularity and set up a Singularity container as recommended by DIA-NN.
 For detailed instructions, you can refer to the following official resources:

 DIA-NN's official documentation: [Official Setup Guide](https://github.com/vdemichev/DiaNN/?tab=readme-ov-file#installation)